multiversx/mx-docs/docs/developers/developer-reference/rust-testing-framework.md

 The first test you need to write is simulating the deploy of your smart contract.
 For that, you need a user address, a contract address, and then you simply call the `init` function.

-Since we're going to be using the same token ID everywhere, let's add it as a constant:
+Since we're going to be using the same token ID everywhere, let's add it as a constant (and while we're at it, have the deadline as constant as well):

 ```
 const CF_TOKEN_ID: &[u8] = b"CROWD-123456";
+const CF_DEADLINE: u64 = 7 * 24 * 60 * 60; // 1 week in seconds
 ```

 Let's create our initial setup: